 \section{Introduction}

 It is a classical problem in complex analysis to describe solutions to the $\bar\partial-$equation with estimates in prescribed normed function spaces.
 The most general result on problems of this type was given by Sergeev and Henkin in \cite{SergeevHenkin}, giving uniform estimates for the $\bar\partial-$equation in any pseudoconvex polyhedron.
 Recently, the H\"older spaces $C^{k+\alpha}$ on product domains in $\mathbb{C}^n$ have been given some attention, and some results have been published on this matter.
 In \cite{Pan1}, \cite{Pan2}, a solution operator which loses arbitrarily small amounts of H\"older regularity was found, while in \cite{Zhang} a solution operator which preserves H\"older regularity was found in the case $n =2$.
 In the papers mentioned, the solution operators were based on Nijenhuis and Woolf's formula in \cite{NijenhuisWoolf}.
-This note seeks to improve on those results and show that optimal H\"older regularity can be achieved in the polydisc $\mathbb{D}^n \subset \mathbb{C}^n$.
+Direct estimates of the norm of the solution operator using this formula suggests that it loses (arbitrarily small) amounts of H\"older regularity (see \cite{Pan2} \cite{Tumanov}).
+In this note however, we show the existence of an optimal solution operator that in fact \textit{preserves} H\"older regularity on the polydisc $\mathbb{D}^n \subset \mathbb{C}^n$ for any $n \geq 1$.
 Indeed, the main theorem of the paper is as follows. \begin{theorem} For any integer $k \geq 0$, and $ 0<\alpha < 1$, Let $Z^{k+\alpha}_{(0,1)}(\mathbb{D}^n) \subseteq C^{k+\alpha}_{(0,1)}(\mathbb{D}^n)$ denote the subspace of $\bar\partial-$closed, H\"older $k+ \alpha$, $(0,1)-$forms on the polydisc.
-Then for all $g \in Z^{k+\alpha}_{(0,1)}(\mathbb{D}^n)$, the equation $\bar\partial u = g$ admits a bounded linear solution operator \end{theorem}
+Then for all $g \in Z^{k+\alpha}_{(0,1)}(\mathbb{D}^n)$, the equation $\bar\partial u = g$ admits a bounded linear solution operator

-For simplicity, we have restricted our attention to the case of the polydisc.
-However, Theorem 1 readily extends to the more general case of products of planar domains with smooth boundary.